 Ontario College Diploma

 Human resources (HR) professionals work in partnership with business managers to take care of the company's largest asset – its employees.
 To help a business run, HR staff provide advice to department supervisors on a range of employee relations issues; design and deliver a range of programs and services focused on individual and team needs; and create company policies that support and promote a workplace culture based on fairness, equity and personal growth.
-You will acquire skills in the effective use of industry-standard software and learn from professors who are connected to industry.
-As a student, you will have the opportunity to interact directly with industry professionals and to participate in hands-on learning opportunities such as case competitions.
+You will acquire skills in the effective use of industry-standard software and learn from professionals who are connected to industry.

 As a successful graduate of this program you will qualify for approved credits towards the academic component of the Certified Human Resources Professionals (CHRP) designation granted by the Human Resources Professionals Association of Ontario (HRPAO).
-Students who receive an average grade of 70% in these courses and maintain a minimum grade of 65% in each course meet a portion of the coursework requirements to write the Comprehensive Knowledge Exams – a significant step towards becoming a Certified Human Resources Professional (CHRP).
+Students who receive an overall minimum average grade of 70 per cent in these courses with no individual course grade under 65%, meets the coursework requirements to write the CHRP Knowledge Exam (CHRP-KE) – a significant step towards becoming a Certified Human Resources Professional (CHRP) in Ontario.

 Click to access the Program Admission Form

-This form must be submitted prior to registering for your first course.
+This form must be submitted and an Admission Acceptance Letter received prior to registering for any courses.

 Program Of Study